dollaransh17/Delta_Demo1/README.md

 # Delta_Demo1
-This is a Demo for GIT and GITHUB class.
+This is a Demo for GIT and GITHUB class